mknichel/javascript-errors/README.md

 Since this code executes within the worker, the code must choose how to report the error back to the server: It must either use `postMessage` to communicate the error back to the parent page, or install an XHR error reporting mechanism (discussed more below) in the worker itself.

-In Firefox, Safari, and IE11 (but not in Chrome), the parent page's window.onerror function will also be called after the worker's own onerror and the onerror event listener set by the page has been called.
+In Firefox, Safari, and IE11 (but not in Chrome), the parent page's `window.onerror` function will also be called after the worker's own onerror and the onerror event listener set by the page has been called.
 However, this window.onerror will also not contain an error object and therefore won't have a stack trace also.
 These browsers must also take care to not report errors from workers multiple times.

 #### Shared workers

 Chrome and Firefox support the [SharedWorker API](http://www.w3.org/TR/workers/#sharedworker) for sharing a worker among multiple pages.
 Since the worker is shared, it is not attached to one parent page exclusively; this leads to some differences in how errors are handled, although SharedWorker mostly follows the same information as the dedicated web worker.

 In Chrome, when there is an error in a SharedWorker, only the worker's own error handling within the worker code itself will be called (like if they set `self.onerror`).
-The parent page's window.onerror will not be called, and Chrome does not support the inherited `AbstractWorker.onerror` that can be called in the parent page as defined in the spec.
+The parent page's `window.onerror` will not be called, and Chrome does not support the inherited `AbstractWorker.onerror` that can be called in the parent page as defined in the spec.

 In Firefox, this behavior is different.
 An error in the shared worker will cause the parent page's window.onerror to be called, but the error object will be null.
 Additionally, Firefox does support the `AbstractWorker.onerror` property, so the parent page can attach an error handler of its own to the worker.
-However, when this error handler is called, the error object will be null so there will be no stack trace.
+However, when this error handler is called, the error object will be null so there will be no stack trace, so it's of limited use.

 #### Service Workers

 [Service Workers](http://www.w3.org/TR/service-workers/) are a brand new spec that is currently only available in recent Chrome and Firefox versions.
 These workers follow the same discussion as dedicated web workers.

 Service workers are installed by calling the `navigator.serviceWorker.register` function.
 This function returns a Promise which will be rejected if there was an error installing the service worker, such as it throwing an error during initialization.
 This error will only contain a string message and nothing else.
-Additionally, since Promises don't report errors to window.onerror handlers, the application itself would have to add a catch block to the Promise to catch the error.
+Additionally, since Promises don't report errors to `window.onerror` handlers, the application itself would have to add a catch block to the Promise to catch the error.

 ```javascript
 navigator.serviceWorker.register('service-worker-installation-error.js').catch(function(error) {